Follow our free guide to form an LLC in Connecticut

 - $250 Business Entity Tax (biennial)

-Starting an LLC may not appear overly simple, but you will see that actually forming a business can be done in a few steps.
-The process is not that difficult when you have help.
+Starting an LLC may not appear overly simple, but the process is not that difficult when you have help.
 Here are the steps needed to ensure that your Connecticut LLC comes together correctly:

 - Step 1: Name your LLC